rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 In this section, "user cluster" refers to a cluster running your apps, which should be separate from the cluster (or single node) running Rancher.

-> The Rancher server cluster and user clusters have the same requirements for OS and Docker, but other requirements are different.
+> It is important to note that if Rancher is installed on a high-availability Kubernetes cluster, the Rancher server cluster and user clusters have the same requirements for OS and Docker, but other requirements are different.
 For Rancher installation requirements, refer to the node requirements in the [installation section.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)

 Make sure the nodes for the Rancher server fulfill the following requirements: